-High Sands is our grail.
+High Sands is our Holy Grail.
 It captures the essence of our prized old vines.
 The High Sands block has a restrained authoritative power that is an antithesis to its purity, fragrance and beauty.

 We have six blocks of old Grenache, and Block 31 (1.7 Ha) at the top of the ridge has the deepest sand and therefore the lowest vigour and yield.
 These old vines are dry grown, bush or vase-shaped and thinned to 10 inches from the ground to create individual micro climates and better air flow and light within the canopy.